rezgui/wn-twigextensions-plugin/README.md

 The format_time filter formats a time.
 It behaves in the exact same way as the format_datetime filter, but without the date.

-## Removed functions

-Functions used in plugin's version 1.x for October 1.0.x, 1.1.x, 2.0.x and removed from this version:

-- config() - it's native function since October 3.1.17
-- env() - it's native function since October 3.1.17

-## Removed filters

-Filters used in plugin's version 1.x for October 1.0.x, 1.1.x, 2.0.x and removed from this version:

-- uppercase - use str_upper or just upper
-- lowercase - use str_lower or just lower
-- ucfirst - use str_ucfirst
-- lcfirst - use str_lcfirst
-- str_repeat - it's native filter now
-- plural - use str_plural
-- truncate - use str_limit
-- strpad - use str_pad_both
-- str_replace - it's native filter now
-- strip_tags - use html_strip
-- leftpad - use str_pad_left
-- rightpad - use str_pad_right
-- rtl - use str_reverse
-- shuffle - use `collect(songs).shuffle()`
-- time_diff - use `carbon(post.published_at).diffForHumans()`
-- localizeddate - use format_date
-- localizednumber - use format_number
-- localizedcurrency - use format_currency
-- mailto - use html_mailto
-- var_dump - use dump function
-- sortbyfield - use `collect(data).sortBy('age')` or `collect(data).sortByDesc('age')`

 For more info see [UPGRADE.md](UPGRADE.md) guide.